Skip to content

 kubectl config use-context ${CTX_PRIMARY2}

-Check the cluster secrets exist on the primary clusters:
+Check that the cluster interconnection secrets exist on the primary clusters:

 kubectl get secret -A -l kuadrant.io/multicluster-kubeconfig=true --context ${CTX_PRIMARY1}